photoview/photoview/README.md

 $ brew install reflex sqlite3 # For API optional tools
 ```

-Please follow the package manager guidance if you don't use `apt` or `homebrew`.
+Please follow the package manager guidance if you don't use `homebrew`.

 For `node`, recommend to use [nvm](https://github.com/nvm-sh/nvm).
 Follow [Installing and Updating](https://github.com/nvm-sh/nvm?tab=readme-ov-file#installing-and-updating) to install `nvm` locally, then: